rust-stuco/lectures/week5/slides.md

 Inspired by the stack
 - Local variable "owned by" stack frame
-- One copy per stack frame
+- One stack frame per variable
 - Dropped on function return